evprado849/cse15l-lab-reports/lab-report-4-week-8.md

 * [My implemention (repository) of MarkdownParse](https://github.com/evprado849/markdown-parser)
 * [Implemention of MarkdownParse from Group (Group repository)](https://github.com/UDXS/markdown-parser)

 Notes: I did include the expected from CommonMark.js, but I also changed it so that in VSCode, we get the actual links as the expected (on the JUnit tests).
-COmmonMark.js is there for reference.
+CommonMark.js is there for reference for how it would actually look like.

 _Snippet1.md:_